Best places in Queenstown to fill your picnic basket

 Queenstown Bay Beach

-Just a short wander from the centre of town out along Marine Parade, Queenstown Bay Beach offers you glorious vistas over Lake Wakatipu towards Cecil and Walter Peak.
+Just a short wander from the centre of town out along Marine Parade, Queenstown Bay Beach offers you glorious vistas over Lake Whakatipu towards Cecil and Walter Peak.

-Plonk a rug under the shade of one of the willow trees and settle in for an afternoon of eating, swimming and chilling.
-If you’re feeling energetic you can hire kayaks, paddle boards and Aqua Bikes.
+Find yourself a shady spot under one of the willow trees and settle in for an afternoon of eating, swimming and chilling.
+If you’re feeling energetic you can hire kayaks, paddleboards and Aqua Bikes.
 Or digest your picnic with a leisurely stroll along the walking trail into the Queenstown Gardens.